HISTORY OF BOMBING SQUADRON VB-11

 Attacks followed on Indo-China (now Vietnam), Taikoo & Kowloon dockyards at Hong Kong and Japanese shipping in these waters.
 Squadron relieved of duty aboard Hornet 1 Feb.'45 in Ulithi and personnel returned to Alameda, Calif. by sea.
 Thus ended VB-11's two tours of WWII combat duty in which the squadron had established an enviable record, destroying innumerable war and cargo ships, supported island invasions and destroyed voluminous enemy land targets and defending troops as well as many Jap planes on the ground.
 The outstanding record achieved by VB-11 during its two WWII combat tours, was only made possible by the distinguished performance of the squadron's enlisted personnel; air crewmen flying in the dive bomber's rear seats as radiomen-gunners, ordinance men, mechanics and plane captains and those with other support duties, as well as Henderson Field and Hornet (CV-12) maintenance staff members.

 VB-11 pilots credited with hits on Japanese navy capital war ships were awarded the Navy Cross - the Navy's highest decoration after the Congressional Medal of Honor, others the Distinguished Flying Cross and all received numerous Air Medals for their displayed skill and valor in destroying the enemy.
-LT(jg) Earl Janicke had the unique distinction of having served during WWII in three Air Forces.
+Jack Cocks was awarded the Legion of Merit (w/Combat "V"), LT(jg) Earl Janicke had the unique distinction of having served during WWII in three Air Forces.
 Until the Nazi's took over, in the Polish Air Force, then in the Battle of Britain in the RAF and finally in VB-11 in the U.S. Navy!
 "Big Ed" Wilson, after having flown in both the 1st & 2nd of VB-11's combat tours, continued after the war in the Naval Air Reserve flying prop and jet fighters.
 In 1971 he was promoted to Rear Admiral, the rank from which he later retired.
 VB-11 therefore had the proud distinction of producing two flag officers.

 VB-11 reformed for a third time in California in '45 as VBF-11, as the war was winding down with LCDR Ralph Cousins, formerly of VB-2 & VB-11, 1st tour, as CO.
 He was later promoted to CDR and Air Group Commander.
 In '47 and '48 this squadron, now flying Douglas AD Skyraiders, and redesignated first as VA-11A & then as VA-114, participated in a cruise around the world on the Valley Forge, proudly showing the flag to all nations visited!
 On 1 Dec.'49, the Pegasus tradition came to an end, after an illustrious & enviable combat history, with the disestablishment of VA-114.
 The decommissioned aircraft carrier Hornet has been docked in Alameda, Calif. for the past several years where it is open to the public, as a museum, memorializing the naval air warfare in which the U.S. Navy, its ships, crews and aviators partook during the last three quarters of the past century.